szkiddaj/szkiddaj/README.md

 ### heo, I am szkiddaj.
-I'm a 18 year old, wannabe fullstack webdev. 😩
+I'm a 18 year old, wannabe fullstack webdev and professional junkcoder. 😩

 ### if u want to contact me for any reason, you can reach me here: